ArthurPadilhaCravo/legacy-vuln-scanner/CONTRIBUTING.md

-# Contribuindo com Meu Primeiro Projeto
+# Contributing to My First Project

-Obrigado pelo seu interesse em contribuir!
+Thank you for your interest in contributing!

-## Como Contribuir
+## How to Contribute

-1. Faça um fork do projeto.
+1. Fork the project.
-2. Crie uma nova branch: `git checkout -b minha-melhoria`.
+2. Create a new branch: `git checkout -b my-improvement`.
-3. Faça suas alterações e commit: `git commit -m 'Minha melhoria'`.
+3. Make your changes and commit: `git commit -m 'My-improvement'`.
-4. Envie para o GitHub: `git push origin minha-melhoria`.
+4. Push to GitHub: `git push origin my-improvement`.
-5. Abra um Pull Request.
+5. Open a Pull Request.

-# Dicas
+# Tips
-Antes de enviar seu Pull Request, verifique se o código segue as diretrizes de estilo e se não há erros.
+Before submitting your Pull Request, check that the code follows the style guidelines and that there are no errors.
-É sempre bom adicionar testes para novas funcionalidades.
+It is always a good idea to add tests for new features.